We teach through a variety of methods, all centred on three main areas of study.

 - Latin American contemporary and folk music traditions

 In the undergraduate programmes, composition can be at the heart of the curriculum if you are interested in creative music making.

-Composition is available as a subject at most stages of your programme, regardless of which programme you choose.
+Composition is available as a subject at all stages of your programme, regardless of which programme you choose.